-$[\]dagger$ As from 1st July 1962, consequent upon the introduction of Mathematics III and the adoption of the revised syllabus for General Mathematics, Mathematics III will be placed in Group C and General Mathematics in Group D.
+[†] As from 1st July 1962, consequent upon the introduction of Mathematics III and the adoption of the revised syllabus for General Mathematics, Mathematics III will be placed in Group C and General Mathematics in Group D. Provisional matriculation status may be granted to candidates who take General Mathematics at the 1962 Leaving Certificate Examination.